Amit Guluzade: Club Career

-Club

-Early career

 Born in Baku, Guluzade played for Neftçi's youth team before joining the first team.

-Kayseri Erciyesspor
+He became the champion of Azerbaijan Premier League with Neftçi in the 2010-2011 season.

 On 25 June 2011, Turkish side Kayseri Erciyesspor signed Guluzade to a two-year contract with the option of a third.
 As part of the transfer, Neftçi stipulated that if Guluzade did not play at least 50% of the club's matches in each year, he could return to Neftçi; and that Erciyesspor could sell Guluzade at any point, but only with Neftçi's approval.

-Ravan Baku

 After one season in Turkey, Guluzade joined Ravan Baku on 4 July 2012.
 Guluzade made his debut for Ravan Baku in the first game of the season in a 1–1 home draw with Khazar Lankaran on 5 August 2012.

-Gabala

 On 9 January 2013, it was announced that Guluzade had signed for Gabala on an 18-month contract.
 Guluzade made his Gabala debut on 10 February 2013 in a 1–1 home draw against Qarabağ.

-Atlético CP

 On 21 August 2014, Guluzade joined Atlético CP on a two-year contract.

-Sumgayit

 On 3 August 2015, Guluzade moved back to Azerbaijan, signing for Sumgayit FK on a one-year contract.

-AEL

-On 11 January 2017, Guluzade signed a two-and-a-half-year contract with Greek Superleague side Athlitiki Enosi Larissa.
+On 11 January 2017, Guluzade signed a two-and-a-half-year contract with Greek Super League side AEL.
 On 4 May 2017, he left the team by mutual agreement after having played in only 4 league games.

-Milsami Orhei

 On 25 June 2020, Guluzade signed for Moldovan side Milsami Orhei.
+Amit retired in 2022 after playing with Austrian side, Stadl-Paura.

-International
+International Career

 Guluzade appeared 12 times for both the U-17 and U-19's before making the jump to full Azerbaijan squad for some of the 2010 World Cup qualification matches.
 Guluzade international debut came on 29 May 2010 in a friendly match against Macedonia.

-Coaching
+Coaching Career

+In 2023, Guluzade worked as the sports director of Füzuli FK.
+In September 2024, Guluzade was appointed as the head caoch of Qaradağ Lökbatan in Azerbaijan First League.
+Amit departed at the end of the season, after the team got the last place in the league and was relegated to Azerbaijan Second League.

-Guluzade was appointed as the head coach of "Qaradağ Lökbatan" in September 2024.
+Amit worked as a football pundit at SportInfo.az TV from fall of 2025 until summer of 2026.
+In August 2026, Amit Guluzade was appointed as the head coach of Qaradağ Lökbatan in Azerbaijan Second League.